Intro-Quantitative-Geology/Lesson-8-Basic-geostatistics/Lesson/hints.md

 plt.show()
 ```
-As you can see, with a bit of planning you can use a `for` loop for your plotting in Problem 2, which is suggested if you're able to get it working :simple_smile:
+As you can see, with a bit of planning you can use a `for` loop for your plotting in Problem 2, which is suggested if you're able to get it working :sunglasses: